mcarneiro/gs/README.md

     @function column($n:1, $grid:FIRST_REGISTERED_GRID, $extra:0)

-This function receives the number of columns, media and an extra value, if necessary.
+This function receives the number of columns, grid and an extra value, if necessary.
 The box-model technique stays with the developer: If you prefer a `float` for some situation, `inline-block`, `table-cell`, etc:

     .my-class {
-        width: column(all); // will write full-size value for the first registered media }
+        width: column(all); // will write full-size value for the first registered grid }
     .nav-holver {
         float: left;
-        width: column(); // will write the value of 1 column for the first registered media
+        width: column(); // will write the value of 1 column for the first registered grid
         margin-right: gutter(); // check the next topic about gutter() }
     .content-holder {